-The Missouri Community College Association is proposing a funding formula that would result in an additional \$30 million to the core of community college funding.
+The Missouri Community College Association is once again proposing a funding formula that would result in an additional \$30 million to the core of community college funding.
 This core improvement will be used to create equity on a per student funding basis for community colleges in Missouri.
+Currently community colleges in Missouri educate over 40% of all college students but only receive 15% of state funding.